renomarx/myticket/README.md

 - Using [dbmate](https://github.com/amacneil/dbmate), because it's a good tool to handle migrations, especially useful when your company have more than one main coding language (like nodejs and go): you can use the same tool in different projects

+- On performances: more things could be done to improve performances, but I assume it should be enough for our needs.
+At scale, we could eventually have many instances of this service running in parallel with a HAProxy in front dispatching requests among the instances.
+We would however need postgres running on a high-performances machine (because a distributed postrgres would not improve performances, although it could improve safety and resiliency)